Apr 12 2022

 12th Civil Court

-The simple executive proceeding had given rise, on December 12, 2012, to a $19,184,680.00 attachment decree under Order No. 1838.
-That precautionary measure covered a broad set of Lisa, S.A.'s assets: shares in eight companies (including Villamorey, S.A. and several Avícola Villalobos Group companies incorporated in Guatemala), pending and future dividends, funds deposited at GTC Bank Inc. through Villamorey, rights and credits arising from the ordinary proceeding with sequestration action (Case File 556-99), and any sums held by Lisa in local banks.
-The attachment remained in force for over nine years without effective recovery of the debt.
+The simple executive proceeding had given rise, on December 12, 2012, to a $19,184,680.00 attachment under <doc id="pty-31638-12-2012-12-12-a" />, issued by the same court.
+That precautionary measure reached a broad set of Lisa, S.A.'s assets: shares in eight companies (including Villamorey, S.A. and several Avícola Villalobos Group companies incorporated in Guatemala), declared and future dividends, funds held for Lisa by Villamorey at GTC Bank Inc., the rights and credits Lisa stood to recover in the ordinary proceeding with sequestration action it brought against Villamorey (<law id="pty-556-99" />, where sequestration had been decreed under <doc id="pty-556-99-2008-10-27-a" /> of October 27, 2008), and any sums Lisa held in local banks.
+The attachment remained in force for more than nine years without effective recovery of the debt.